How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 Facility condition assessments aren’t a one-and-done effort.
 Your team will conduct them time and time again, changing the goals and focus over time.
 With each FCA, your team should get more efficient at running the assessments, and the assessments themselves should evolve.

-By implementing the Matterport platform into your organization, you can improve your facility condition assessments in a number of ways:
+By implementing the Matterport platform into your organization, you can improve your building condition assessments in a number of ways:

 1. Matterport digital twins are easy to navigate 24/7.